AWS-First-Cloud-Journey/000001-CreateAWSAccount/content/5-Explore-and-configure-the-AWS-Management-Console/5.1-Config-Default-Region/index.md

 ![AWS Support](/images/5-console/5.1/3.3.png?width=90pc)

-- The result displayed on the navigation bar is Region Singapore (ap-southeast-1)
+- The result shows on the navigation bar that we are now in Region Singapore (ap-southeast-1)

 ![AWS Support](/images/5-console/5.1/4.png?width=90pc)

-In addition, to ensure that we are always present in the correct Region that matches the organization's requirements every time we log in to the AWS console, setting up a default Region is essential.
+Additionally, to ensure that we are always in the correct Region that matches the organization's requirements every time we log in to the AWS console, setting up a default Region is essential.

-#### Set Default Region
+#### Configure Default Region

-- Select the gear icon on the navigation bar
+- Click on the gear icon on the navigation bar

 ![AWS Support](/images/5-console/5.1/5.png?width=90pc)